 (a) The General Assembly recognizes that families with children need child

 care in order to work.
-Child care is expensive and families with low incomes,
+Child care is expensive and families with limited access to economic resources,

 including those who are transitioning from welfare to work, often struggle to